 if necessary, these are the "flashies" and histograms,

-your best guide to the technical quality of the picture you
+your best immediate feedback on the technical quality of the picture you

 have just taken - learn to use them and become a better photographer.

-Flashies - a crude highlighter of exposure problems
+Flashies - a basic highlighter of exposure problems

 Your camera will probably come set up so that you